dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 > Note on exhausting J-convex functions: origins seem to be in analysis of multiple complex variables.
 In nicest cases, boils down to the "Levi matrix" (analog of Hessian for $\del, \bar \del$) is positive semidefinite.
 This is an equivalent condition.

-> The subspace of J-convex functions in $C^2(M, \RR)$ is open and contractible, so well-approximated by Morse functions (and the bigger class of *generalized Morse functions*: nondegenerate, restricted critical points).
+> The subspace of J-convex functions in $C^\infty(M, \RR)$ is open and contractible, so well-approximated by Morse functions (and the bigger class of *generalized Morse functions*: nondegenerate, restricted critical points).

 Theorem (Grauert, Bishop-Narasimhan)
 : $M$ is Stein iff it fits this description.